klatiPRO

 • First meal at least 1–2 hours after waking up

 • Hydrate with water from morning through the day, limit in the evening.
-Start the day with water + salt
+Use salt or electrolytes when sweating hard, fasting, traveling, using sauna, or when food minerals are low

 Eat ✅